flavienlaurent/datetimepicker/README.md

 Including in your project
 -------------------------

+Last version is 0.0.1

-Just add the library to your application as a library project.
+Just add the following statement in your build.gradle

+    compile 'com.github.flavienlaurent.datetimepicker:library:VERSION'

 Usage
 ---------

 Using the library is simple, just look at the source code of the provided sample [here][4]

 Acknowledgements
 --------------------